Bridgeport Evening Farmer: Antebellum period

 Sometime in the mid-1850s, a man named William S. Pomeroy began a newspaper known as the Daily Farmer, partnering with a Yale-educated southerner named Nathan Stephen Morse.
 The Daily Farmer regularly published content highly critical of Abraham Lincoln, in defense of slavery, and, even during the Civil War, supportive of peace with the Confederacy.
-On August 24, 1861, a pro-union mob led by soldiers attacked the Farmer’s offices, and Pomeroy and Morse both fled the scene.
+By early 1861, nearly every single issue published by the Farmer contained polemics in defense of state's rights and slavery.
+A Connecticut Post journalist in 2011 called the Farmer's writings of this time "often rambling", and noted that much of it "is too repugnant to repeat in the Post today".
+On August 24, 1861, just four months after the outbreak of the American Civil War, a pro-union mob led by discharged soldiers marched from a counter-protest at Monroe's Stepney Green down to Bridgeport, and attacked the Farmer’s offices, and Pomeroy and Morse both fled the scene.
+Another major newspaper in the city at the time, the Bridgeport Standard, wrote that "a perfect wreck was made of the entire establishment.
+The presses were battered, broken and rendered worthless".
+The Bridgeport Standard reported that the publisher of the Farmer and an editor narrowly escaped the mob by climbing onto a roof.
+Publication ceased for over three years following this, only resuming on September 23, 1864, as The Evening Farmer, which maintained a strong pro-slavery stance throughout the duration of the Civil War.
 After the Civil War, journalist James B. Gould and printer Henry B. Stiles took over the publication of the long-lived weekly Republican Farmer and the Daily Farmer, the latter of which was now called the Evening Farmer, and in 1866, was renamed to the Bridgeport Evening Farmer.